Two Award Categories Recognize Excellence in AI

 AI Teaching Integration Award commends an instructor or instructional team who has implemented AI solutions within their existing course.
 This award honors creative use of AI in traditionally non-AI courses.
 Examples include using AI to develop new assignments, experiential learning opportunities, or course content.

-Eligibility: Instructors who integrated AI into UF courses in the Spring 2023, Summer 2023, and/or Fall 2023 semesters are eligible for this award.
+Eligibility: Instructors who integrated AI into UF courses in the Spring 2024, Summer 2024, Fall 2024, Spring 2025 semesters are eligible for this award.
 The instructor must be the instructor of record with a unique UFID, and the course must be identified by a UF course number.

 AI Across the Curriculum Ambassador